 We’ve added one more component that improves upon the Alhambra experience: bringing back guest stars.
-Our stage has been home to so many great performers: Bob Denver (Gilligan), Sid Caesar, Omar Sharif, Bob Crane (Hogan’s Heroes), and more recently Loretta Swit, Barry Williams, Jamie Farr and Sally Struthers.
+Our stage has been home to so many great performers: Dawn Wells, Morgan Fairchild, Bob Denver, Sid Caesar, Omar Sharif, Bob Crane (Hogan’s Heroes), and more recently Loretta Swit, Barry Williams, Jamie Farr and Sally Struthers.
 Betty Grable made her very last appearance right here on the our stage.
 We’ve also launched the careers of many a star—including Leanza Cornett—former Miss America and TV star of Animal Planet.

 Continuous improvement is our mantra.
 So while most of the visual improvements are evident like our recently completed garden and fountain–there are still many behind the scenes changes taking place.
 It takes a lot of work and continued investment to keep the theater in top shape, and we appreciate your ongoing support to make it all possible!